Plant Pathology Minor

 Last revised by the department: Spring Semester 2015.

 Students may apply in LionPATH for admission to the Plant Pathology minor.
 Select the Undergraduate Students tab; in Quick Links select Log in to LionPATH Student Center; then select Update Academics.
 If you encounter problems with the minor application process, please contact the Registrar's Office or view LionPATH's Using Update Academics tutorial video for assistance.

-Please refer to the University Bulletin for additional information or consult with your major adviser if you are considering declaring a minor.
+Please refer to LionPATH for additional information or consult with your major adviser if you are considering declaring a minor.